magento/merchdocs/src/mcom/manage-stock-aggregates.md

 1. Enter a **Stock code** (name) for this stock aggregate.

    {:.bs-callout-info}
-   The stock code you enter should match the [stock aggregate code](https://omsdocs.magento.com/en/features-processes/stock-sourcing/inventory/#configure-stock-aggregates) in the Order Management System (OMS).
+   The stock code you enter should match the [stock aggregate code](https://omsdocs.magento.com/en/features-processes/stock-sourcing/inventory/#configure-stock-aggregates) in the OMS.

 1. Choose a **Website** from the populated list.
 1. When complete, click **Save Stock Aggregate**.